martinsabo/magento_rest_helpers/README.md

-# MagentoRestHelpers
+# Magento rest helpers

-This game currently provide only basic helpers needed for export of shipments to 3rd party delivery service.
+This gem currently provides only basic helpers needed for export of shipments to 3rd party delivery service.
-Some of the parts are usable when you want to create your own client class (api client and shipments modules).
+Some of the parts (api client and shipments module) are usable when you want to create your own client class or module.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'magento_rest_helpers'
+    gem 'magento_rest_helpers', :git => 'https://github.com/martinsabo/magento_rest_helpers.git'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install magento_rest_helpers

 ## Usage

-Api client module needs to be configured before first use.
-In Rails app can be the configuration block placed into initializer.
+Api client module needs to be configured first.
+In Rails app you can place the configuration block into initializer.

 ```ruby